-- 1 TBS beeswax (or vegan wax like carnuba)
+- 1 TBS beeswax (or vegan wax such as carnauba)

-- 1 TBS liquid oil like jojoba, grapeseed or olive
+- 1 TBS liquid oil like jojoba, grapeseed, or olive oil

-- 35-40 drops of essential oil or essential oil blend (I used this one this time)
+- 35-40 drops of essential oil or essential oil blend (whatever rocks your boat, possibilities are endless)

 The best part is you can play with the scent, make it floral or citrusy, woodsy or musky, or herbal or sweet, or mix a few scent families.
 The possibilities are endless.

-It make sense to always include a top, middle and base note.
-Top and base together should be about the same amount as middle.
+The top and base together should be about the same amount as the middle.
 For example 10 drops of grapefruit, 20 drops of cardamom, and 10 of rose.

-Go head, play around, make your own solid perfume.
+Go ahead, play around, and make your own solid perfume.
 It’s so much fun!